Will Solar Power be a Critical Component of Fleets Going Green?

-According to the US Energy Information Administration, 60% of the country’s electricity comes from the burning of fossil fuels, 20% from nuclear power, and another 20% from renewable sources such as wind and solar power.
+According to the US Energy Information Administration, 60 percent of the country’s electricity comes from the burning of fossil fuels, 20 percent from nuclear power, and another 20 percent from renewable sources such as wind and solar power.
 As more power plants are needed in the upcoming decades to support the increased need for electricity, investment into renewable energy infrastructure should take high priority.
 The overarching goal should be a switch to electric transport, powered by decarbonized, renewable energy.

 The challenges that lie ahead

 Solar energy has grown rapidly in the past decade, reaching 97 gigawatts of capacity by 2020 (enough to power 18 million homes).
-Though only 11% of the renewable energy consumed in the US is solar, this figure is expected to more than double by 2050.
+Though only 11 percent of the renewable energy consumed in the US is solar, this figure is expected to more than double by 2050.

 It is an attractive resource because it doesn’t produce air pollutants, and the generation of solar energy typically has little to no effect on the environment.
 On the other hand, solar energy comes with its limitations.
 Sunlight can be inconstant depending on location, time of day and year, and weather, making the use of solar panels less cost effective in some places.

 Solar panels must also cover as much surface area as possible in order to collect a workable amount of sunlight.
 Therefore, lack of space could be a limitation for generating solar energy.